11 July 1878, Louis Hond found guilty of buying two diamonds from Africans.

 DID YOU KNOW

-This disaster is also the world’s worst diamond mine disaster.
+This disaster is the world’s worst ever diamond mine disaster.

 “While the shifts were being changed the hauling wire broke and the skip rushed down the shaft with frightful rapidity.
 The oil lamps were broken, and the blazing fluid quickly ignited the wooden casing of the shaft.
 The mine was soon filled with smoke, and the lights carried by the miners were rendered useless.
 The panic-stricken natives and whites, in their efforts to escape, became massed together in the galleries and were suffocated to death.
 There were over 700 men below at the time.
 Two shafts have been destroyed.
 One remains intact.
 The works themselves are not much injured.
 The damage is estimated at £20,000.
 A great panic prevailed in Kimberley.
 The scenes described by the search parties were terrible.
 The miners had to use dynamite in order to clear the passages from the dead bodies.”

 “Regarding the origin of the fire, all that is positively known is that it was discovered in the casing of the entrance shaft below the 500ft. level.
 In spite of the efforts to quench the flames, they spread alarmingly, and in a few minutes the shaft resembled a raging furnace.